 I strive to be very easy to work with, and I love to collaborate with people on great games or other projects and help them to make them the best they can be.
 If that sounds good to you,

 Most commonly I charge a very reasonable per-minute rate which varies depending on the requirements of the project.
 This includes unlimited revisions of drafts/concepts to ensure that we find a sound that we're both truly happy with.

 Other kinds of rate including reduced fees in exchange for a revenue-share are also possible and considered on a project-by-project basis.

 Work For Hire v.s.
 License

-I prefer to work out a licence deal where you have exclusive, perpetual rights to use the music in your game, but I retain copyright and right to independently sell the soundtrack (subject to agreement on artwork, packaging, etc)
+I prefer to work out a licence deal where you have exclusive, perpetual rights to use the music in your project, but I retain copyright and right to independently sell the soundtrack (subject to agreement on artwork, packaging, etc)

-For an increased rate I am happy to consider work for hire as an option, provided appropriate credit is given.
+For an increased rate I am happy to consider work for hire/buyout as an option, provided appropriate credit is given.
 Willingness to negotiate a reasonable revenue-share for soundtrack sales will make this option more agreeable.